 How do you build trust?

-Can you repair trust?
+Can trust be repaired?
 If so, how?

 Yeah, you certainly can repair the trust, but its a slow process.